Open-Transactions/protocol-docs/docs/OTContract.md

 * There deprecated single-key-system makes an appearance also when loading the public keys for signature verification.
 * Signature verification takes a `OTPasswordData` argument with unclear purpose.
+* The first character of the signature metadata defines the type of key that is used.
+Is there any way that a key that doesn't start with `S` can be valid?

 ## Serialization